12 Behind-the-Scenes Secrets of Olympic Athletes

 While some teams or individuals in high-profile sports benefit from sponsorships or subsidized costs at the Olympics, the expense of training over a period of a decade or more to prepare for competition often falls on their own shoulders.
-Kyle Tress, a skeleton racer who rockets down a course face-first on a sled at 90 mph, estimates he spent well over $100,000 on the road to the 2014 Winter Games in Sochi.
+Skeleton racer Kyle Tress estimates he spent well over $100,000 on the road to the 2014 Winter Games in Sochi.
 “It’s astronomical,” he says.
 “A competition sled alone costs well over $10,000, and you have to buy new runners at $1000 each.
 Then there’s travel.
 Some of these places, like a ski resort in France, aren’t easy to get to.”

 Athletes are usually given a set number of tickets to their events, which may not match the number of friends, family, or members of their support team they’d like to attend.
 As a result, families often trade tickets for certain days with the families of other athletes.
-“My dad is in charge of tickets this year,” says Henrik Rummel, a rower who took bronze in the 2012 Games and is set to compete in Rio.
+“My dad is in charge of tickets this year,” says Henrik Rummel, a rower who took bronze in the 2012 Games in London.
 “He’ll trade off days with other [athletes'] family members to fill the tickets we need.
 It’s crappy to only have so many tickets.
 I don’t even want to be involved in the process.”

 As a longtime Olympic sponsor, McDonald’s has guaranteed itself a permanent residence in the dining hall of Olympic Village, the mini-town erected in the host city for every event.
 Like all the food there, it’s absolutely free.
 “Some athletes don’t go before their event, but after, you can walk up and ask for six cheeseburgers and they just ring it up,” Rummel says.
 If an athlete doesn’t need to burn fuel over a long duration, they might decide to indulge early: Sprinter Usain Bolt wrote that he devoured 1000 Chicken McNuggets in the 10-day span before and after winning three gold medals at the 2008 Beijing Games.